Search

 Four Corners' autumn exhibition captures a unique moment of change in London’s East End.

-A World Apart features remarkable work by Ron McCormick and the Exit Photography group - Nicholas Battye, Diane Bush, Alex Slotzkin, and Paul Trevor - alongside images by Ian Berry, John Donat, David Hoffman, Jessie Ann Matthews, Dennis Morris, and Ray Rising.
+The exhibition features remarkable photographs by Ron McCormick and the Exit Photography collective of Nicholas Battye, Diane Bush, Alex Slotzkin, and Paul Trevor, alongside work by Ian Berry, John Donat, David Hoffman, Jessie Ann Matthew, Dennis Morris, Val Perrin, and Ray Rising.

-With many thanks to Tower Hamlets Local History Library and Archives, Hackney Museum, and the Royal Institute of British Architects.
+With many thanks to Tower Hamlets Local History Library and Archives, Hackney Museum, the Royal Institute of British Architects, and Spectrum Photographic.

 Image credit: Child playing in a tenement block courtyard, Whitechapel or Wapping, around 1972. © David Hoffman